freeCodeCamp/i18n-curriculum/curriculum/challenges/arabic/03-front-end-development-libraries/react/render-conditionally-from-props.md

 })();
 ```

-عندما يتم تحميل عنصر `GameOfChance` أول مرة إلى DOM وفي كل مرة يتم النقر على الزر بعد ذلك، يتم إنتاج عنصر `h1` واحد الذي يمنحك عشوائياً `You Win!` أو `You Lose!`. ملاحظة: هذا قد يفشل عشوائيا. إذا حدث ذلك، يرجى المحاولة مرة أخرى.
+When the `GameOfChance` component is first mounted to the DOM and each time the button is clicked thereafter, a single `h1` element should be returned that randomly renders either `You Win!` or `You Lose!`.
+Note: this can fail randomly.
+If that happens, please try again.

 ```js
 (() => {